 - Black pepper to taste

 - Prepare bread 3 days before you need your stuffing.
 If you’re making a frozen turkey, you can generally prep your bread the same day you thaw your bird.
 Cut bread into ½ to ¾ in cubes.
 Don’t fret about perfection.
 Think rustic.
 Throw them in a large bowl, cover with a towel, and toss occasionally over the three days.
 The result is bread cubes that are stale, but they won’t all be rock hard.
+Alternatively, you can dry them out in your oven at the lowest temp for about four hours.

 - The day you are ready to make the stuffing, butter a large 9x12in 5casserole dish with about 2 T of butter.